-This may seem unusual to you, but I cannot stress the value in following this profound recommendation.
+This may seem unusual to you, but I cannot stress the value of following this profound recommendation.
 Drinking excessively cold or iced beverages is a direct way to douse your digestive fire, constrict the vital channels of the GI tract, constrict circulation (causing cold hands and feet, etc), and create indigestion and toxic accumulation in the gut.
-Further this habit increases Vata dosha and can lead to multiple Vata imbalances overtime.
+Further, this habit increases Vata dosha and can lead to multiple Vata imbalances over time.

 4. Sip on warm water between meals.

 While avoiding cold beverages, we should begin to incorporate hot-warm water throughout each day.
-Practicing this hydration recommendation will have profound benefits to your digestion, energy and overall wellness.
+Practicing this hydration recommendation will have profound benefits for your digestion, energy, and overall wellness.
 Here are some benefits you can expect from sipping on hot water between meals:

 - Increases the digestive fire

 - Steadily flushes out and detoxifies the system

 - Clears the vital channels of the GI tract

 - Stimulates the vital organs to keep them robust throughout the day